Shop and Maker Space Safety

 Report all injuries and near-misses using the Online Accident Reporting System.

-Departments are responsible for developing and implementing health and safety plans for the individual shops and maker spaces within their organization.
+Units and departments are responsible for developing and implementing health and safety plans for the individual shops and maker spaces within their organization.
 This includes incorporating all the plan elements described above.

-Use the Template Shop Safety Plan provided by EH&S.
+Use the Shop Safety Plan Template provided by EH&S.

 3. Share safety information on specific equipment, such as: